DrCytometer/AutoSpectral/README.md

 devtools::install_github("DrCytometer/AutoSpectralRcpp")
 ```

-Third, turn on parallel processing in AutoSpectral.
-At the moment, this
+Third, turn on parallel processing in AutoSpectral. *Update*: This is
+now supported via a `parallel` backend.
+Importantly, this moves away
+from `future` and `future_lapply`, which were aborting sometimes on
+Windows.
+More usefully, this is a bit faster in many cases, and should
+support forking via `mclapply` on Mac and Linux systems, which will be
+much faster.
+Perhaps most usefully, this appears to allow
+parallelization of the native R per-cell fluorophore optimization in
+`unmix.autospectral`, so you should see a nice speed up there.

-is not fully optimized in AutoSpectral.
-The parallel processing in
-AutoSpectralRcpp operates via OpenMP and works well.
-It is always
+The parallel processing in AutoSpectralRcpp operates via OpenMP and
-activated, but the number of threads can be configured.
+works well.
+It is always activated, but the number of threads can be
+configured.

 To activate parallel processing, check the function arguments for a
 `parallel` option and set it to `TRUE`.
 Additionally, there is control